mark-wiemer/mocha-wiki/Growl-Notifications.md

 C:> growlnotify "it works!"
 ```

-Now install the npm package needed to allow Mocha to send you notifications.
+Finally, install the npm package needed to allow Mocha to send you notifications.
 ```posh
 C:> npm install growl
 ```